Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 Alameda de Paula Avenue

 One of the most characteristic place of the historic center Malecon, at the harbour location.
 It was one of the boulevards of Old Havana.
-It had a fountain but it was destroyed in 1910.
+It had a fountain, but this one was destroyed in 1910.

 The Martí Theater